istio/tools/cmd/testlinter/README.md

 ### End-to-end test rules

-1. All skipped tests must be associated with an github issue.
+1. All skipped tests must be associated with a GitHub issue.

-1. All tests should be skipped if testing.short() is true.
+1. (TBD) All tests should be skipped if testing.short() is true.
 This makes it easier to filter out long running tests using “go test -short ./…”..
 Example (from [golang testing doc](https://golang.org/pkg/testing/)):

     ```go